Selivanof/cyberbot-zoe/README.md

-# discbot : My first attempt at making a Discord bot using python
+# CyberBot Zoe (discbot) : My first attempt at making a Discord bot using python

 ## About CyberBot Zoe
 Currently used in a private server - still in development